Photographic holdings - print and negative collections

 Note McBean's original theatrical negatives were purchased in 1970 by the Harvard Theatre Collection in Cambridge, Massachusetts where Curator Fredric Woodbridge Wilson organised a centenary exhibition (Jan-April 2005) of over 100 new prints and published an accompanying catalogue.

-A National Portrait Gallery exhibition is currently in preparation for staging between July 5-22 October 2006.
+A National Portrait Gallery exhibition wa held between 5 July and 22 October 2006.

 Mayotte Magnus, active from 1970